 Most requests for new workload placements do not require immediate fulfillment.
 For these requests, users don't need rapid access to capacity, but instead benefit from a reservation that holds the required resources in the targeted host environment until they are required.
 Capacity reservations not only ensure availability of the resources, but they also are a key input to enable accurate forecasting.
 This requires a reservation system that not only determines the optimal environment for a workload (see above), but also takes a forward looking view and holds the capacity for that time frame.
 Through its Reservation Console, Cirba:

 - Profiles all inbound workload placement requests (from self-service portals, transformation projects, etc.) to determine their business requirements, applicable policies and capacity requirements.

 - Determines where the workload should go and whether there is capacity available to fulfill the request on the planned

 - If there isn't enough capacity available, determines what action is required to fulfill the request such as adding a new host, increasing memory or CPU.

 Most organizations today combat risk in virtualized infrastructure by significantly over-provisioning hardware.
-Excess capacity is a cost that most organizations feel they have no choice but to incur because of the complexity of these new school environments.
-The solution is to optimize workload placements and right-size VM allocations to combat both risk and capacity waste.
+Excess capacity is a cost that most feel they have no choice but to incur because of the complexity of these new school environments.
+But this inefficiency can be avoided by optimizing workload placements and right-sizing VM allocations to combat both risk and capacity waste.